Tired of settling for mediocre hotel buffets with rubbery eggs and watery coffee?

 3. Los Olivos Mexican Patio – Best Mexican Breakfast in Scottsdale

-Los Olivos has served authentic Mexican food in Scottsdale since 1947—making it one of Arizona’s oldest continuously operating Mexican restaurants.
+Los Olivos has served authentic Sonoran Mexican food in Scottsdale since 1947, making it one of Arizona’s oldest continuously operating Mexican restaurants (family-owned across generations).

 📍 Location: 7328 E 2nd Street, Old Town

-The restaurant’s patio is legendary—sprawling, shaded by mature trees, and decorated with colorful Mexican tiles and fountains.
-It’s one of Scottsdale’s most pleasant outdoor dining spaces, especially October through April when morning temperatures hover around 70°F.
+The patio is legendary—sprawling, shaded by mature trees, decorated with colorful Mexican tiles and fountains.
+It’s one of Scottsdale’s most pleasant outdoor dining spaces, especially in cooler months.

 — Maria G. (Yelp Review, 5/5 stars)